 I have learnt and mastered the art of prioritizing workload, thanks to the many years that I have worked in this field.
 In my former workplace, the organization started another project while I still had another one running.
 I had to ensure that both went smoothly and on schedule.
 Therefore, learning what to prioritize has enabled me to undertake many projects successfully.

 Your dream job is always an interview away.
 What determines whether you get it or not is your performance.
 Therefore, you should always be prepared.
-I hope that these 25 questions has helped you gain some insight into what to expect when interviewing for a project coordinator position.
+I hope that these 25 questions have helped you gain some insight into what to expect when interviewing for a project coordinator position.